 Read on, my friend!

-In keeping with our occasional studies from the OT Book of Proverbs, this week I would like you to take notice of all that Solomon has to say about the importance of God’s Word.
+In keeping with our occasional studies from the Old Testament (OT) book of Proverbs, this week I would like you to take notice of all that Solomon has to say about the importance of God’s Word.

 Each of the aforementioned excuses is sometimes used as a “spiritual” reason why someone refrains from involvement in serious Bible study.